 Jonathan Merritt's book reminds kids what makes them different makes them special

-A new children's book, "My Guncle And Me," is about helping kids embrace the things that make them different.
-NPR religion correspondent Jason DeRose reports on the author who wrote it, a former pastor from a prominent evangelical family who found his inspiration close to home.
+There's a new children's book about helping kids embrace the things that make them different.
+Yes, that's often what children's books are about, but NPR religion correspondent Jason DeRose points out that this one, "My Guncle And Me," comes from a former pastor from a prominent evangelical family who found his inspiration close to home.

 JASON DEROSE, BYLINE: You might not expect a book about a gay uncle from the writer Jonathan Merritt.
 His previous titles included "Jesus Is Better Than You Imagined" and "A Faith Of Our Own" - but Merritt had an idea.